agc93/beatvortex/docs/content/en/docs/usage/mods.md

 Note that since Vortex can't tell which Beat Saber versions are mod-compatible (i.e. 1.8.0 mods work in 1.9.0), you may have to manually choose a version using the switcher at the top of the page to see all available mods.

-> BeatVortex doesn't install dependencies for mods as Vortex doesn't natively support this and dependency resolution for BeatMods is...complicated.
+> BeatVortex doesn't install dependencies for mods yet as Vortex's dependency resolution is ... complicated.
-> You will need to install any dependencies, which are listed at the bottom of the mod description, and in the Mods list.
+> You will be notified of missing dependencies, but you will need to install them yourself for now.

 ## Download in Vortex